EllinikosKafes/Network-Stuff/README.md

 # Network-Stuff

 This repository is meant for networking tools written in python 3.
-As of now, there is only one tool available and that tool is [Ping Scan.py](https://github.com/EllinikosKafes/Network-Stuff/blob/main/src/Ping%20scan.py), more will soon be added !
+As of now, there is only one tool available and that tool is [Ping Scan.py](https://github.com/EllinikosKafes/Network-Stuff/blob/main/src/Ping%20scan.py) (a C version of the program will soon be available), more will soon be added !

 <br>